Gary Howard Klar: Biography

 in the music video for the Cyndi Lauper song, "She Bop".
 On December 30, 1998, he received an unannounced phone call from a Connecticut state official informing him of his adoption for the first time.
 He was also told that his friend Steve, who he had known since they were young, was his biological brother and a woman he dated in youth was his biological sister.
 His story was showcased on many television shows including Dateline NBC and Good Morning America.

 Klar's last public appearance was on April 11, 2015, when he appeared at the Cinema Wasteland convention in Strongsville, Ohio, with fellow Day of the Dead cast and crew members Lori Cardille, Joe Pilato, John Amplas, Anthony Dileo Jr., Jarlath Conroy, Terry Alexander, Sherman Howard, Tom Savini, Phil Kellams and Taso Stavrakis at a panel to commemorate the 30th anniversary of the film's release.

-Personal life

-Klar resided in Connecticut with his wife and children.
+Death

 It was confirmed on January 1, 2021, by the George A. Romero Foundation that Klar had died on December 31, 2020.